Mission

 Patricia Wentzell

-Patricia is a long-standing member of this committee, She has experience as a school counsellor in three small rural schools and completed a “hybrid” counselling student practicum placement in agency and schools.
-She is currently in private practice, is the Past President of the Nova Scotia Chapter of the CCPA and a volunteer member of the CCPA Ethics Committee – Complaints Division.
-Pat’s affiliation with Acadia University began in the 70’s as an undergraduate student and again as a graduate student in 2005 and 2012.
+Patricia is a long-standing member of this committee, She has experience as a school counsellor in three small rural schools and completed a “hybrid” counselling student practicum placement in agencies and schools.
+She is currently in private practice, is the Past President of the Nova Scotia Chapter of the CCPA and is a volunteer member of the CCPA Ethics Committee – Complaints Division.
+Pat’s affiliation with Acadia University began in the 70s as an undergraduate student and again as a graduate student in 2005 and 2012.